briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 ### 126.0302   Administrator

-“Administrator” means the Director of Finance of the Municipality who is designated to administer and enforce the provisions of the municipal income tax.
+"Administrator" means the Director of Finance of the Municipality who is designated to administer and enforce the provisions of the municipal income tax.
 (Ord.1968-730.
 Passed 6-18-68.)

 ### 126.0303   Association

-“Association” means any partnership, limited partnership or any other form of unincorporated enterprise, owned by two or more persons.
+"Association" means any partnership, limited partnership or any other form of unincorporated enterprise, owned by two or more persons.
 (Ord.1968-730.
 Passed 6-18-68.)

 ### 126.0304   Board of review

-“Board of Review” means the Board created by and constituted as provided in Section 126.2501 herein.
+"Board of Review" means the Board created by and constituted as provided in Section 126.2501 herein.
 (Ord.1968-730.
 Passed 6-18-68.)

 ### 126.0305   Business

-“Business” means any enterprise, activity, profession or undertaking of any nature conducted for profit or ordinarily conducted for profit, whether by an individual, partnership, association, corporation or any other entity, excluding however, all nonprofit corporations which are exempt from the payment of Federal
+"Business" means any enterprise, activity, profession or undertaking of any nature conducted for profit or ordinarily conducted for profit, whether by an individual, partnership, association, corporation or any other entity, excluding however, all nonprofit corporations which are exempt from the payment of Federal